I have a disability and need accommodations. How do I get started?

 If no Notetaker has been assigned, you must do the following:

 If you would like to remain with Peer Notetaking as the accommodation, the CAE will continue to work towards assigning one for your course.
-In the interim, you must contact your CAE counselor to assign a temporary notetaking accommodation, as listed above, and continue to check your student portal for any available notes.
+In the interim, you must contact your CAE Disability Specialist to assign a temporary notetaking accommodation, as listed above, and continue to check your student portal for any available notes.

 The CAE wants to ensure that you have access to other available means by which to take notes.
 The CAE offers technology-assisted notetaking options in the form of: Livescribe, Otter, and Sonocent.
-Students must contact their CAE counselor to discuss other methods of effective notetaking support and switch their service permanently, or, for the interim.
+Students must contact their CAE Disability Specialist to discuss other methods of effective notetaking support and switch their service permanently, or, for the interim.